pinecoders/pinecoders.github.io/techniques/dsp/README.md

 bpsma = sma(input - sma(input,length),length)
 ```

 Symmetrical signals in a range of [-1,1] are great choices of kernels for band-pass filters.
-Another option is to use the 1st difference `change` of a low-pass filter kernel in order to produce a band-pass filter kernel, in order to do so check the formula you are using to generate the coefficients of the low-pass filter, then get the formula derivative, this method mostly work with increasing/decreasing symmetrical kernels.
+Another option is to use the 1st difference of a low-pass filter kernel in order to produce a band-pass filter kernel, in order to do so check the formula you are using to generate the coefficients of the low-pass filter, then get the formula derivative, this method mostly work with increasing/decreasing symmetrical kernels.

 The impulse response of a band-pass filter is equal to the convolution between the low-pass and high-pass impulses responses, that is: ``cum(lowpass(impulse)*highpass(impulse))``, and the step response would be equal to the cumulative sum of the band-pass filter impulse response.